smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 #### Navigation Plugin

-Connects to the `Navigation` component of SDL Core.
+Connects to the `Navigation` interface.

 *Features:*